What is the meaning of assets have debit balance and liabilities have credit balance?

 Liabilities have credit balance

-Again, let just interpret this concept correlating it with the rules along with an example.
+Again, let’s just interpret this concept by correlating it with the rules along with an example.

-1. Golden rule of accounting for personal account (eg. creditors) is;
+1. The golden rule of accounting for personal accounts (eg. creditors) is;

 Debit the receiver, Credit the giver